aluRamb0/HttpCacheHeadersMessageHandler/README.md

 # Http Cache Headers Message Handler for Http Client
 Delegating message handler for Http Client that caches responses using a distributed cache.
-The handler caches a response in the following way:
+This handler will cache responses in the following way:

 1. Cheks the response headers for `ETag`, and creates a cache entry for that request path
 2. The next time the same path is requested, it checks if there is a cache entry and appends the `Etag` to the request headers